Next-Gen Wearables: The Best Smart Rings of 2025

 Look at The Details: Check the logos and words on the device.
 Real ones have sharp, clear engravings or printing.
 Fakes often have fuzzy, shallow, or misaligned logos and text.

-Use the App/Software: Original wearables link up easily with the official NexGen app on your phone.
+Use the App/Software: Original on-body tech link up easily with the official company app on your phone.
 The app should be easy to use and reliable.
 Fakes might use a generic, poorly made app that does not work well or is hard to connect.

 Test The Features: Make sure all the buttons work correctly and the screen is clear and responsive.
 Fakes may have buttons that do nothing or a screen that is dim and slow to react.